0LNetworkCommunity/documentation/docs/validators/hot-upgrades.md

 - 1-move-stdlib
 - 2-vendor-stdlib
 - 3-libra-framework

-You will choose depending on which library you want updated

 All the artifacts are now created, the proposal transaction can be submitted.
 But it's a good idea to document this on github first.